Operation Python: Attack

 On the night of 8/9 December 1971, at 10:00 pm Pakistan Standard Time (PKT), in rough seas, a small strike group consisting of the missile boat INS Vinash, equipped with four Styx missiles, and two multipurpose frigates, INS Talwar and INS Trishul, approached Manora, a peninsula south of the Port of Karachi.
 During their voyage, a Pakistani patrol vessel was encountered and sunk.
 The Indian Navy's official historian, Vice Admiral Hiranandani in his book Transition to Triumph, mentioned that while the group approached Karachi, Trishuls electronic surveillance revealed that the radar there had stopped rotating and was directed straight at the group, confirming that it had been detected.

 Around 11.00 pm (PKT), the group detected a batch of ships at a distance of 12 nmi.
 Vinash immediately fired all four of its missiles, the first of which struck the fuel tanks at the Kemari Oil Farm causing a heavy explosion.
 Another missile hit and sank the Panamanian fuel tanker SS Gulf Star.
-The third and fourth missiles hit the Pakistani Navy fleet tanker PNS Dacca and the British merchant vessel SS Harmattan.
+The third and fourth missiles hit the Pakistani Navy fleet tanker PNS Dacca and the British merchant ship SS Harmattan.
 Dacca was damaged beyond repair, while Harmattan sank.
 As Vinash had now expended all of its missiles, the group immediately withdrew to the nearest Indian port.

 Between Operations Trident and Python, and the Indian Air Force attacks on Karachi's fuel and ammunition depots, more than fifty percent of the total fuel requirement of the Karachi zone was reported to have been destroyed.
 The result was a crippling economic blow to Pakistan.
 The damage was estimated to be worth $3 billion, with most of the oil reserves and ammunition warehouses and workshops destroyed.
 The Pakistan Air Force was also affected by the loss of fuel.

 Aftermath

 With no casualties observed on the Indian side, both missile attacks (Trident and Python) led the Pakistan Navy to take extreme measures to prevent any further damage.
 The rescue efforts were immediately coordinated by Rear Admiral Patrick Simpson who kept morale high among the Pakistani Navy officers.
 For this, he was awarded the Sitara-e-Jurat.
-Lieutenant Commander Vijai Jerath, the commanding officer of Vinash, was awarded the Vir Chakra for this operation.
+Lieutenant Commander Vijay Jerath, the commanding officer of Vinash, was awarded the Vir Chakra for this operation.
 The Pakistani High Command ordered ships to reduce their ammunition dumps so as to reduce the explosion damage if hit.
-The ships were also ordered not to manoeuvre out at sea, especially during the night, unless ordered to do so.
+The ships were also ordered not to maneuver out at sea, especially during the night, unless ordered to do so.
 These two measures severely demoralized Pakistani naval crews.
 With the destruction caused by the Indian Navy, neutral merchant vessels soon started to seek safe passage from the Indian authorities before heading to Karachi.
 Gradually, neutral ships ceased sailing for Karachi.
 In effect, a de facto naval blockade was created by the Indian Navy.
 Civilian casualties from the attack included at least seven killed and six wounded on the British merchant ship Harmattan.